Sarah Pardi - August 11, 2025

 With all of the talk about changing policies, new travel requirements, and growing tourism, it's a wise question to ask.

-In this article, we're going to go over which documents you need in order to travel to Europe so you have the information you need to make your journey overseas as smooth as humanly possible.
+In this article, we're going to go over which documents (like Schengen travel insurance) you need in order to travel to Europe so you have the information you need to make your journey overseas as smooth as humanly possible.

 Believe it or not, the required documents are not the same for everybody.
 The documents that you need to bring depend on your nationality and how long you're going to be in Europe.